-This often spoken pseudo-science highlights a significant hole in coaching.
-The myth suggests that with enough practice you can create a "muscle memory" for your swing and/or putting stroke which, one fine day, you will trust.
-This is THE golf delusion.
-It results in many golfers believing they are the problem rather than the advice itself.
+This oft spoken pseudo-science highlights a significant flaw in traditional coaching.
+It suggests that with enough practice you will create a "muscle memory" for your swing and/or putting stroke which, one fine day, you will trust.
+This is a golf delusion and results in most golfers believing that they are the problem rather than the coaching.

 What are the consequences of believing this coaching myth?

 The golf motion is just 1 of 100's of physical tasks you carry out in your life.
 When you attempt to develop a golf swing you try to build a procedural memory in your BRAIN.
 Neurons begin to link up and fire your muscles appropriately, the more you repeat the action, the stronger become the connections between those neurons.
 What happens if you do NOT repeat the same move because you haven't already developed the motor pattern in the brain or continually make changes to your swing?
 Different neurons attempt to join forces to fire the muscles differently.
 What about your next swing change?
 The next?
 This traditional approach STOPS you from developing a repeatable, TRUSTED motor pattern in your BRAIN.
 You never develop a trusted memory.
 How you are being taught golf and then practice lies at the heart of your persistent problems.

 Think about this for a moment - what happens when someone has a stroke?